-New £55m UK-US research alliance aims to identify early cancer detection rates
+UK-US alliance launched to boost early cancer detection rates

-The International Alliance for Cancer Early Detection has planned to implement a new project to detect cancer at an early stage.
+An international alliance, consisting of UK and US scientists, has been launched with a financial backing of over £55m to develop new strategies and technologies to boost detection of cancers at the early stage.

 The International Alliance for Cancer Early Detection (ACED) is a partnership between Cancer Research UK, Canary Center at Stanford University, the University of Cambridge, the OHSU Knight Cancer Institute, UCL and the University of Manchester.

-The alliance is focused to develop new technologies to detect and treat cancer at an early stage thereby delivering a breakthrough treatment to the patients.

-Early detection technologies will help in diagnosing the cancer cell at an early stage thereby mitigating the late-stage diagnosis.
+Researchers believe that the advancements in technologies will help in diagnosing cancers at an early stage.

-The project aims to boost up the early cancer detection rates by developing new improved imaging technology to identify the pre-cancerous cells.

-Furthermore, the bold research ambition of the alliance targets to monitor the progression rate of cancer development in the body.
+UK statistics indicate that five-year survival for six kinds of cancer is more than three times higher if these are diagnosed at the first stage itself as the tumour tends to be small and localised, as against stage four, when the tumour tends to be larger and would have spread to surrounding tissues.

+Of the £55m funding, Cancer Research UK will provide £40m over the next five years, while Stanford University and the OHSU Knight Cancer Institute will each inject $10m.

+The alliance aims to work on research areas to improve imaging technology and robotics which would help in identifying pre-cancerous cells and early tumours.

-The research hopes to develop less invasive and simpler detection techniques such as blood, breath and urine tests to identify the patients at a higher risk of cancer disease.
+It will also look at developing less invasive and simpler detection techniques such as blood, breath and urine tests to identify patients standing at a higher risk of certain kinds of cancers.

-It will also help to detect early signals that have been received from tumors or surrounding damaged tissue.
+The alliance aims to gain an increased understanding of how the environment surrounding a tumour influences its development, and look for the early signals in the surrounding tissue as this is expected to be helpful in diagnosing those hard to reach tumours.

-The alliance will leverage the potential of artificial intelligence to diagnose the cancer that is being unidentified by humans.
+It will leverage the potential of artificial intelligence to identify signs of cancer that otherwise go undetected.

-To fund the research, Cancer Research UK will invest £40m in the next five years, while the two US parties will each contribute $10m raising the total investment to more than £55m.

 Cancer Research chief executive UK Michelle Mitchell said: “Now is the time to be ambitious and develop effective new ways to detect cancer earlier.
 It’s an area of research where we have the potential to completely change the future of cancer treatment, turning it into a manageable and beatable disease for more people.”

 “Real progress in early detection can’t be achieved by a single organisation.
 Benefits for patients will only be realised if early cancer detection leaders from around the world come together.
 No more siloes, no more missed opportunities; let us tackle this problem together and beat cancer.”